Politics of Aosta Valley: Legislative branch

 The Regional Council of Aosta Valley (Consiglio regionale della Valle d'Aosta, Conseil de la Vallée) is composed of 35 members.
 The council is elected for a five-year term.
-His president since October 2020 is Alberto Bertin, Democratic Party.
+Its president since October 2020 is Alberto Bertin, Democratic Party.

 Political parties and elections

 Latest regional election

+In the latest regional election, which took place on 28 September 2025, the Valdostan Union, which had absorbed the Valdostan Alliance and Mouv', as well as joined forces with the minor-separatist Sovereign Aosta Country party, came largely first, followed by the centre-right coalition (composed of Brothers of Italy, Forza Italia–LRV and Lega Vallée d'Aoste) and the Autonomists of the Centre (formed by Edelweiss, For Autonomy, the Valdostan Rally, the regional section of Action and others).